nerai/CMenu/README.md

 	$ help time
 	Writes the current time

-CMenu keeps an index of all available commands and lists them upon user request via typing "help".
+NConsoleMenu keeps an index of all available commands and lists them upon user request via typing "help".
 Moreover, it also automatically assigns abbreviations to all commands (if useful) and keeps them up-to-date when you later add new commands with similar keywords.

 	$ help
 	Available commands: